Mangoes are here and that means a mango cure 🙂 Indians are obsessed with mangoes and no wonder we have it in all forms.

 What Is Aamras?

 Aam means mango and ras means juice in Hindi.
-So this dish literally means mango juice.
+So basically aamras means mango juice.
 But the texture of this dish is more of a dip or puree.
+It is prepared by pureeing ripe mangoes and adding sugar and flavorings to it.
+This dish also goes by the name keri no ras in Gujarat.

 If you want to serve aamras poori you can just blend the mangoes with sugar to a smooth pulp without water.
 But if you are going to serve this as dessert you can add some water while making pulp.